OpenLiberty/cloud-hosted-guide-converter/testing-file.md

 # Welcome to the Getting started with Open Liberty guide!

+Learn how to develop a Java application on Open Liberty with Maven and Docker.

 In this guide, you will use a pre-configured environment that runs in containers on the cloud and includes everything that you need to complete the guide.

 This panel contains the step-by-step guide instructions.
 You can customize these instructions by using the toolbar at the top of this panel.
 Move between steps by using either the arrows or the buttons at the bottom of this panel.